aaronriggs/chattanooga_opendata_accidents/README.md

-Welcome!
+# Welcome!

-Example webpage that is generated for a quick overview of the project can be found at folium_from_db_v9.html
+An example of the folium webpage that is generated from this project can be found at folium_python_example.html

-Unfortunately, due to the 25mb file size constraints of Github, work is need on your part to make this project functional if you would like to see a wider date range than what is provided in folium_from_db_v9.html.
+This page contains the first 50 accidents contained in the data.

+### folium_for_github.py is the main project file.

+Originally, I asked that YOU run csv2db.py and folium_from_db_v8_optimizing.py to generate the necessary database and your desired map.
+That is no longer required.
+YOU should not have to do anything to make my project functional.

+All you need to do is follow the requirements.txt, copy VEHICLE_INCIDENTS_CORRECTED.csv and folium_for_github.py into the same VENV, run folium_for_github.py, input the dates as requested, and you will have your own custom map!

+# Extra Info

 This project contains accident data acquired from the public Chattanooga Open Data website.
 Accidents shown occurred between 2018 and 2025.
 This list may not be all inclusive and I have no way to verify data authenticity as I am not a Chattanooga City Employee nor did I collect this data.

-The CSV provided must be converted to a sqlite database file using csv2db.py, with the generated file named "VEHICLE_INCIDENTS_CORRECTED" when prompted, THEN run with folium_from_db_v8_optimizing.py to generate the folium map showing accidents by type.
+While using this program, you will be prompted to input a start and end date to allow map data to be generated.
+Date data starts at "2018-01-01 00:00:00" and ends at "2025-01-14 12:54:00".
+Using date format "2025-01-14" is sufficient to search.

-This will generate a map containing all accidents within the provided data between 2018 and 2025.
+If using the above dates, this will generate a map containing all accidents within the provided data between 2018 and 2025.

 Accidents have been categorized by data provided within and grouped by criteria I created to better visualize the accidents.

-folium_from_db_v8_optimizing.py uses all database entries to create the map.
-Modification of SQL command code can isolate date ranges, such as:

-command = ("SELECT Incident_Number, Incident_Date, Hit_and_Run, Involved_Fatal_Injury,"
-           "Involved_Medical_Transport, Involved_Placarded_Truck, Pedestrian_Involved, Bicycle_Involved,"
-           "Drug_Involved, Alcohol_Involved, Latitude, Longitude FROM VEHICLE_INCIDENTS_CORRECTED" WHERE "
-           "Incident_Date BETWEEN '2018-01-01 00:00:00' AND '2018-06-31 23:59:59' LIMIT 50")

-I have provided folium_from_db_v9.py and folium_from_db_v9.html as proof of concept of these changes.

-Map size generated with all entries is showing as 153mb.
+Map file size generated with all entries is showing as 153mb.
+Using Folium Marker Clusters drastically reduces file size and loading times.

-Map size generated with above sql changes in file folium_from_db_v9.html is showing as 102kb.

 To show or hide accident categories, please go to the top right corner, and click the "stack" icon.